nomad-software/nomad.uk.net/markdown/articles/working-with-files-in-the-d-programming-language.md

 <script src="https://gist.github.com/nomad-software/be7dce7a437df53057eff78ee59d9e26.js"></script>

 When reading bytes like this you have to provide a buffer which receives the read data.
 This example uses a [dynamic array](https://dlang.org/spec/arrays.html#dynamic-arrays) for such a buffer and preallocates 1024 bytes before reading.
-The <code>rawRead</code> method fills the buffer with data and returns a [slice](https://dlang.org/d-array-article.html) of that buffer.
+The `rawRead` method fills the buffer with data and returns a [slice](https://dlang.org/d-array-article.html) of that buffer.
 The buffer length is the maximum number of bytes that will be read.

 [Documentation](https://dlang.org/phobos/std_stdio.html#.File.rawRead)